domRiddle/ASF/Plugins.md

 It's important to emphasize that ASF is a consumer application and not a typical library with fixed API surface that you can depend on unconditionally.
 This means that you can't assume that your plugin once compiled will keep working with all future ASF releases regardless, it's just impossible if you want to keep developing the program further, and being unable to adapt to ever-ongoing Steam changes for the sake of backwards compatibility is just not appropriate for our case.
 This should be logical for you, but it's important to highlight that fact.

 We'll do our best to keep public parts of ASF working and stable, but we'll not be afraid to break the compatibility if good enough reasons arise, following our **[deprecation](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Deprecation)** policy in the process.
 This is especially important in regards to internal ASF structures that are exposed to you as part of ASF infrastructure, explained above (e.g. `ArchiWebHandler`) which might be improved (and therefore rewritten) as part of ASF enhancements in one of the future versions.
 We'll do our best to inform you appropriately in the changelogs, and include appropriate warnings during runtime about obsolete features.
 We do not intend to rewrite everything for the sake of rewriting it, so you can be fairly sure that the next minor ASF version won't just simply destroy your plugin entirely only because it has a higher version number, but keeping an eye on changelogs and occasional verification if everything works fine is a very good idea.

+---

+### Plugin dependencies

+Your plugin will include at least two dependencies by default, `ArchiSteamFarm` reference for internal API, and `PackageReference` of `System.Composition.AttributedModel` that is required for being recognized as ASF plugin to begin with.
+In addition to that, it might include more dependencies in regards to what you've decided to do in your plugin (e.g. `Discord.Net` library if you've decided to integrate with Discord).

+The output of your build will include your code `YourNamespace.YourPluginName.dll` library, and all the dependencies that you've referenced, at the minimum `ArchiSteamFarm.dll` and `System.Composition.AttributedModel.dll`.

+Since you're developing a plugin to already-working program, you **shouldn't** include all the dependencies that were generated for you during build.
+This is because ASF already includes majority of those, for example `ArchiSteamFarm`, `SteamKit2` or `Newtonsoft.Json`.

+It's recommended to include only those libraries that ASF doesn't include, or includes in the wrong version.
+Examples of those would be obviously `YourNamespace.YourPluginName.dll`, but for example also `Discord.Net.dll` if you decided to use it.
+Stripping your build off dependencies shared with ASF is not the absolute requirement for your plugin to work, but doing so dramatically cuts the memory/size of your plugin and increases performance, due to the fact that ASF won't need to load all of your dependencies, it'll instead use its own where applicable, and load only those that can't be satisfied.